Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Experiments

-We aim to evaluate how well Domain Generalization (DG) methods perform across both pretraining-aligned(IP) and pretraining-misaligned(OOP) data.
-We adhere to the DomainBed evaluation methodology, where one domain is chosen as the target, and the remaining domains act as source domains.
+We evaluate Domain Generalization (DG) performance across both pretraining-aligned (IP) and pretraining-misaligned (OOP) data.
+We adhere to the DomainBed evaluation methodology, where one domain is chosen as the target, and the remaining act as source domains.
 To maintain a sufficient amount of training data, we train all DG methods on the original, unsplit datasets.
 We use hyper-parameter values recommended by the original implementation authors for each method.

-After training, models are evaluated separately on the IP and OOP subsets, as well as the original, unsplit test domain.
-This approach allows us to measure how well each method generalizes to both pretraining-aligned and pretraining-misaligned data.
+After training, models are evaluated separately on IP and OOP subsets, as well as the original, unsplit test domain.
+This allows us to measure how well each method generalizes to both pretraining-aligned and pretraining-misaligned data.
 We follow the literature's standard practice of computing performance per target domain and averaging the results across all domains.
 This method ensures that any domain imbalances do not disproportionately influence the final performance metrics.